 Like a passenger vehicle’s blind spots, no-zones are the areas around a commercial truck that are not visible to the truck driver.
 Unfortunately, with 18-wheeler trucks and larger, these no-zones are much larger than those of the average passenger vehicle, sometimes spanning dozens of feet.
-While a passenger vehicle driver can simply turn their head to check a blind spot, it is not possible for a truck driver to view these no-zones from any angle while driving.
+While a passenger vehicle driver can turn their head to check a blind spot, a truck driver can’t view these no-zones from any angle while driving.

-- Front no-zone: Because truck cabs are elevated off of the ground, truck drivers have trouble seeing objects that are directly in front of them.
+- Front no-zone: Because truck cabs are elevated off the ground, truck drivers have trouble seeing objects directly in front of them.
 Drivers should leave at least a few car lengths between themselves and the front of a large truck.

 - Side no-zones: These are located on both the left and right of a truck and extend roughly from the driver’s seat to the end of the trailer.
 If you cannot see the driver’s face in the truck’s side mirrors, he or she cannot see you.
 Only drive along the side of a truck if you intend to pass and clear the no-zone.

 No-Zone Accident Liability